tomdee/calico-docker/docs/getting_started/general/Demonstration.md

     docker run --net=none --name workload-E -tid busybox

 ### Adding Calico networking
+Now that docker is running the containers, we can use `calicoctl` to add networking to them.

+On calico-01

+    sudo calicoctl container add workload-A 192.168.0.1
+    sudo calicoctl container add workload-B 192.168.0.2
+    sudo calicoctl container add workload-C 192.168.0.3

+On calico-02

+    sudo calicoctl container add workload-D 192.168.0.4
-TODO - run some calicoctl container add commands...
+    sudo calicoctl container add workload-E 192.168.0.5

+Once the containers have Calico networking added, they gain a new network interface the the assigned IP address.
+At this point, the containers have not been added to any policy profiles so they won't be able to communicate with any other containers.

+Create some profiles (this can be done on either host)

+    calicoctl profile add PROF_A_C_E
+    calicoctl profile add PROF_B
+    calicoctl profile add PROF_D

+When each container is added to calico, an "endpoint" is registered for each container's interface.
+Containers are only allowed to communicate with one another when both of their endpoints are assigned the same profile.
+To assign a profile to an endpoint, we will first get the endpoint's ID with `calicoctl container <CONTAINER> endpoint-id show`, then paste it into the `calicoctl endpoint <ENDPOINT_ID> profile append [<PROFILES>]`  command.

+On core-01:

+    calicoctl endpoint $(calicoctl container workload-A endpoint-id show) profile append PROF_A_C_E calicoctl endpoint $(calicoctl container workload-B endpoint-id show) profile append PROF_B calicoctl endpoint $(calicoctl container workload-C endpoint-id show) profile append PROF_A_C_E

+On core-02:

+    calicoctl endpoint $(calicoctl container workload-D endpoint-id show) profile append PROF_D calicoctl endpoint $(calicoctl container workload-E endpoint-id show) profile append PROF_A_C_E

+*Note that creating a new profile with `calicoctl profile add` will work on any Calico node, but assigning an endpoint a profile with `calicoctl endpoint <ENDPOINT_ID> profile append` will only work on the Calico node where the container is hosted.*

 ### Testing it
+By default, profiles are configured so that their members can communicate with one another, but workloads in other profiles cannot reach them.
 A, C and E are all in the same profile so should be able to ping each other.
 B and D are in their own profile so shouldn't be able to ping anyone else.

-On calico-01 check that A can ping C and E.
+Now, check that A can ping C (192.168.0.3) and E (192.168.0.5):

-    docker exec workload-A ping -c 4 TODO docker exec workload-A ping -c 4 TODO
+    docker exec workload-A ping -c 4 192.168.0.3 docker exec workload-A ping -c 4 192.168.0.5

-Also check that A cannot ping B or D
+Also check that A cannot ping B (192.168.0.2) or D (192.168.0.4):

-    docker exec workload-A ping -c 4 TODO docker exec workload-A ping -c 4 TODO
+    docker exec workload-A ping -c 4 192.168.0.2 docker exec workload-A ping -c 4 192.168.0.4